Nicholas Lindsey: Official indictment and trial

 On March 7, 2011, Lindsey was indicted by a grand jury on a murder in the first degree charge.
 He was moved to the Pinellas County Jail where he was housed with other juveniles facing adult charges.
 Under Florida law juveniles awaiting trial cannot be in sight or sound of the adult population.

 Trial was set for December 12, 2011, but was later moved to March 19, 2012.
 Convicted of the murder, Lindsey would likely spend the rest of his life in state prison because of Florida's Law Enforcement Protection Act.
 He could not be sentenced to death per a 2005 U.S. Supreme Court ruling that prohibits people from being executed for crimes committed while under 18.

 On December 2, 2011, judge Thane Covert ruled that Lindsey's taped confession would be admissible at trial citing that the manner in which the police officers obtained the confession was credible.
 Lindsey, with his parents in the interview room, had confessed to police that he killed Mr. Crawford.
 The defense argued that Lindsey's parents urged their son to confess by suggesting that he may receive leniency if he did.
 Covert also granted a motion for another trial date as defense attorney Frank McDermott stated that he would not be able to be prepared in such a short amount of time.
 Trial was removed from the December 12 date and replaced with a pretrial hearing.
 Covert said he will schedule pretrial hearings every three weeks which is something he typically does when a case of his moves slowly.

 On December 12, 2011, Covert set the trial for March 19, 2012.

 Jury selection began on March 19, 2012, with testimony beginning the next day.
 Lindsey's defense team's strategy was to convince the jury that manslaughter took place.
 They portrayed Lindsey as a scared youth, while prosecutors, including Pinellas-Pasco state attorney Bernie McCabe, portrayed this as an intentional murder of a law enforcement officer by mentioning the fact that he shot Crawford five times and did not miss a bullet.
 On March 23, Lindsey was convicted of Crawford's murder and sentenced to life in prison without the possibility of parole.

 In October 2013, Lindsey's life sentence was upheld in court after an appeal.

+Lindsay's results on IQ tests ranged from 77 to 86.

 On January 20, 2017, Lindsey's attorneys requested for his sentence to be reduced to 40 years.
 However, on January 27, 2017, Lindsey's life sentence was again upheld and the judge stated that the sentence would be reviewed in 2036, after 25 years served.

-Lindsey is currently imprisoned in the Blackwater Correctional Facility.
+Lindsey remains imprisoned in the South Bay Correctional Facility, a private state prison for men located in South Bay, operated by the GEO Group under contract with the Florida Department of Corrections.